Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 **{{site.data.data_mine.record_definition}}**

-record_definition: "The record definition is where indicators define how many fields, what fields and in which order those fields will be stored in each record."

 Bots store data in the form of arrays of records, in a minimized plain text file and the standard JSON format, although not as objects with named properties, but as arrays.

 [![image](https://user-images.githubusercontent.com/13994516/68998023-303eae00-08ad-11ea-9baa-ddea801c7d6d.png)](https://user-images.githubusercontent.com/13994516/68998023-303eae00-08ad-11ea-9baa-ddea801c7d6d.png)

-The choice of plain text for storage of large volumes of information has benefits in terms of not requireing any sophisticated technology to store and serve the data (*i.e.:* no database is required).
+The choice of plain text for storage of large volumes of information has benefits in terms of not requiring any sophisticated technology to store and serve the data (*i.e.:* no database is required).

 Best practice indicates that there needs to be a balance between the amount of data that is stored and calculations that may be performed at runtime.

-Storing objects with named properties in the JSON format would be innapropriate as labels would repeat over and over, creating ridiculous amount of unnecessary information.
-However, storing arrays in the JSON standard facilitates the manipulatioon of files in the context of JavaScript and Node.JS.
+Storing objects with named properties in the JSON format would be inappropriate as labels would repeat over and over, creating a ridiculous amount of unnecessary information.
+However, storing arrays in the JSON standard facilitates the handling of files in the context of JavaScript and Node.JS.

 ### Adding a Record Definition